GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

     apply_scheduler = "" # Whether to apply scheduler or not (true or false)
     scheduler_frequency = "" # Schedule frequency for the Cloud Scheduler job, in cron format.
 Default value is "0 5 * * *"
-    bigquery_dataset_name = "" # Name of the existing BigQuery dataset where output table will be created
+    bigquery_dataset_name = "" # Name of the existing BigQuery dataset where output table will be created create_output_table   = "" # Determines whether the output table is created in the BigQuery Dataset.
+The default value is true.
     ```

     Eg: